browserengineering/book/book/scripts.md

 [styleAttr]: https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style

-*Serializing HTML*: Reading from the [`element.innerHTML`][innerHTML] property in JavaScript returns a string with a serialized representation of the DOM subtree below `element` (but not including it). `element.outerHTML` returns a string including `element`.
+*Serializing HTML*: Reading from the [`element.innerHTML`][innerHTML] property in JavaScript should return a string with a serialized representation of the DOM subtree below `element` (but not including it). `element.outerHTML` returns a string including `element`.
 Here is an example: